We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - suicidal thoughts

 If you’re experiencing depression, speak with your doctor about your symptoms.
 They can work with you to develop the best treatment plan for you.
-Once your treatment plan has been set, you should stick to it as best as you can.
+Once your treatment plan has been set, do your best to follow it.
 Missing appointments or medications may cause your symptoms to return or cause symptoms similar to withdrawal.

 If you’re interested in using essential oils, speak with your doctor or a trained aromatherapist.
-They can help you determine the best way to incorporate essential oils into your current treatment plan.
+They can help you determine the best way to incorporate essential oils as a complement to your current treatment plan.